junewunder/gml-popl24/README.md

  - run the GMLμ checker on every file in the `paper-examples` and `testcases` folder
  - for every file, print `running <file>... success`
  - if the test prints "success", this means that the checker ran on the test without errors.
 The inferred types are stored in `<file>.out`.
-You can check the contents of each file to verify that they match the types reported in the paper.
+For reference, the expected outputs for all of the `paper-examples` and `testcases` are provided in the respective subfolders of `expected_out`.
  - if the test prints "failure", this means that the checker encountered an error somewhere during checking

 ### Output visualizations for paper examples